AlexandreFenyo/net-monitor/README.md

 ## Install from the Cloudflare CDN

-The Cloudflare base directory that contains builds is https://eowyn.eu.org/cloudflare/
+The Cloudflare base directory that contains each build is https://eowyn.eu.org/cloudflare/